jonas-frei/AMRS-exercises/README.md

     `git clone https://github.com/eeros-project/eeros-build-scripts.git YOUR_PROJECT_NAME`

+2. Change into the new directory and checkout the Beaglebone blue branch with

+    `git checkout sdk_bbb`

-2. Modify the following lines in the file config.sh.in
+3. Modify the following lines in the file config.sh.in

     ```
     custom_application_name=YOUR_PROJECT_NAME